 Welcome to Rabbit Room!

 Our 3-4 year old children attend for 15 hours a week, either every morning or every afternoon.
-They are taught by Conor, Tara and Ruth!
+They are taught by Conor, Tara, Mary and Zoe.
 Take a look through our class page to see what sort of things we get up to.

 World Book Day 2021